jasonaaronwilson/c-armyknife-lib/README.md

 "the attic" since I never debugged that.
 I'll attempt to do a better job of documenting what I think is "good" vs. "needs work" for what's left.

+Despite being deprecated, I'm very open to pull requests to fix flaws like critical errors, additional tests, improved documentation, support for non Linux operating system, etc. At the very least I will try to convey any known errata that are found and your contributions are likely to help omni-c which I mention below.

 My AATree implementation fixes a bug that is present in the psuedo-code on Wikipedia which was actually a bit tricky to find (but